dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-setups/materialize-setup.md

 ### Configurations

-`cluster`: The Materialize [cluster](https://materialize.com/docs/overview/key-concepts/#clusters) that dbt will use to maintain indexes and materialized views.
-A `default` cluster exists in every environment, but we recommend creating dbt specific clusters to isolate the resources needed to build dbt projects.
+`cluster`: The default [cluster](https://materialize.com/docs/overview/key-concepts/#clusters) is used to maintain materialized views or indexes.
+A [`default` cluster](https://materialize.com/docs/sql/show-clusters/#default-cluster) is pre-installed in every environment, but we recommend creating dedicated clusters to isolate the workloads in your dbt project (for example, `staging` and `data_mart`).

 `keepalives_idle`: The number of seconds before sending a ping to keep the Materialize connection active.
 If you are encountering `SSL SYSCALL error: EOF detected`, you may want to lower the [keepalives_idle](https://docs.getdbt.com/reference/warehouse-setups/postgres-setup#keepalives_idle) value to prevent the database from closing its connection.